Michael A. Kimelman: 2013–present

+Kimelman has spoken at the White Collar Support Group, a 501(c)(3) organization which assists former white-collar offenders accept responsibility, make amends, and rebuild their lives.

 In 2017, Kimelman and Charlie Shrem formed Crypto.IQ, a strategic advisory and investment firm in the digital asset space.
 Kimelman is currently the CEO of Dekryption Advisors, an advisory and investment firm with a focus on healthcare and blockchain companies.

 Writing

 While still incarcerated, Kimelman began to write a book on the Wall Street lifestyle and the U.S. Criminal Justice System, titled Confessions of a Wall Street Insider: A Cautionary Tale of Rats, Feds, and Banksters.
 The book was written in form of memoir, where the author shared his views on his past career as a money manager and the institutional bias and incompetence of the U.S. judicial and penitentiary system.
 In the book, Kimelman especially criticized the US prisons:

 "“You hear about the basic fairness of the legal system and then you go through the process and there’s this cognitive dissonance between what you hear your whole life and what you experience.
 It was an urge, almost a necessity, to put that to paper..."

 "From a societal point of view, I learned what an abject disgrace our prison system is (really the entire criminal-justice system).
 While I get that it's supposed to be punitive, I find it hard to believe that the American public would allow it to exist in its present state if they knew what it was like."

 Originally published in March 2017 by Skyhorse Publishing, the book received mostly favorable reviews, ranging from critical acclaim for honest retrospection into personal biography to criticism for not taking responsibility for his own actions.

 In June 2022, he co-authored a book entitled Mastering the Basics of Bitcoin and Crypto with co-author Charlie Shrem.